Friday, 16 July 2021

 Avoid or minimise drug and alcohol use

-During the pandemic, young people may be turning to alcohol as a crutch to get through a challenging time.
-It might seem like they help you unwind but afterwards you will feel worse.
+Over the lockdowns, young people may have turned to alcohol as a crutch to get through challenging times.
+It might seem to help you unwind, but afterwards you may feel worse.
 Read more about the impact of alcohol on mental health here.

 Watch your caffeine intake in coffee and energy drinks

 Caffeine will make any anxiety and sleep problems worse.